Church Stained Glass Windows

 There’s detailed photos of each window with dates and artists/studio names.
 What a task!
 Here’s the main search page.
 Type in “Swansea St Mary’s” and it will take you to all the windows in this particular church.

-If you’d like to find out more about Jochem Poensgen, he has his own website, which details his windows project by project.
+If you’d like to find out more about Jochem Poensgen, he has his own website, which details his church stained glass windows project by project.

 It looks a bit grey, with long lists of commissions, but if you persevere you can find photos of the churches and windows, which helps contextualise his work.